GCDigitalFellows/gcdigitalfellows.github.io/README.md

 ## Note: Do not directly modify this repository

-Everything in this repository is generated programmatically via the (gcdrb repo)[htts://github.com/gcdigitalfellows/gcdrb] so go there and read the readme.
+Everything in this repository is generated programmatically via the [gcdrb repo](htts://github.com/gcdigitalfellows/gcdrb) so go there and read the readme.